realhugn/go-dump/README.md

-# Go Dump Tool
+# Go-Dumper

 ## Overview

-The Go Dump Tool is a utility designed to facilitate the extraction and dumping of data from a database into CSV files.
+The Go-Dumper is a utility designed to facilitate the extraction and dumping of data from a database into CSV files.

 ## Supported Databases

-Currently, the Go Dump Tool supports dumping data from PostgreSQL databases to CSV files.
+Currently, the Go-Dumper supports dumping data from PostgreSQL databases to CSV files.

 ## Features